jlmorgan/java-functional-extras/docs/data/Either/instance/equals.md

 # `Either#<A, B>equals(Object other)`

-Determine whether or not the `other` has the same value as the current `instance`.
+Determines whether or not the `other` has the same value as the current `instance`.

 ## Arguments